msbnewman/MagpieLab/README.md

 Statements like “I want cookies,” “I want to hear more,” and “I want to go to Ireland” all have the form “I want *something*.”
 The response could be, “Why do you want *something*?”
-2. Write code in the transformIWant() method to respond to “I want something” statements with “Why do you want *something*?”
-In doing this, you need to be careful about where you place the check -- be sure you understand why.
-For example:
+2. Write code in the transformIWant() method to respond to the phrase “I want”.
+It should transform statements with the form “I want *something*” into a response with the form “Why do you want *something*?”
+In doing this transformation, you need to be careful about where you place the check for the key phrase.
 > Statement: I want to go to Ireland.
 > Response: Why do you want to go to Ireland?